Kerry calls for halt to 'dangerous' Libya violence

 A NATO coalition helped rebels topple Gaddafi, but the military alliance has not intervened to stem the subsequent chaos despite Libyan suggestions that Tripoli was looking at ways that foreign troops might be able to help.

-"We are deeply concerned about the level of violence in Libya," Kerry told a news conference following talks on Iran's nuclear programme in Vienna.
+"We are deeply concerned about the level of violence in Libya," Kerry told a news conference following talks on Iran's nuclear program in Vienna.

 "It is dangerous and it must stop.
 We are working very, very hard through our special envoys to find the political cohesion ... that can bring people together to create stronger capacity in the government of Libya so that this violence can end."